2800 - 30th Ave.

 For some tips on purchasing an eReader/Tablet please check out the ORL's Blog post that's loaded with tips.

-This services is temporarily unavailable as we deal with the flood.
 Are you looking for somewhere to take an invigilated exam, either written or online?
 The library can help you out.
+Basic information can be found on the Exams in the Library page.
 Call or email us for more details at firstname.lastname@example.org or 250-542-7610 ext.
 6822.

 The main meeting room has a capacity of 100 with a theatre style set-up, and can be divided into two smaller rooms, each with a capacity of 50.